Marcian Bleahu: Biography

 Marcian David Bleahu was born on March 14, 1924, in Brașov, in the family of a notary, but his maternal ancestry goes up to the prince Constantin Brâncoveanu.
 He was enlisted during the World War II.
 He graduated from elementary school and the Ioan Meșotă High School in Brașov.
 In 1949, he graduated from the Faculty of Sciences (Sections of Natural Sciences and Geography) of the University of Bucharest.
 In 1974 he obtained a PhD with a thesis about the Geology and the Morphology of the Karst and of the Caves, at the University of Cluj.

 He began his teaching activity at the Geology Department of Bucharest University, where he was a teaching assistant, lecturer and associate professor between 1949 and 1961.
 He was eliminated from the teaching system for political reasons, and he started again his university career after 1989, when, together with prof. Dolfi Drimer, he founded the Ecological University, where he was appointed as Dean of the Faculty of Natural Sciences (afterwards transformed in the Faculty of Ecology).
 Between 1949 and 1994, Bleahu worked as a geologist, a researcher and as a manager (including General Manager) at the Geological Institute of Romania.

 He was elected to the Senate of Romania for the legislatures from 1990 to 1992 and 1996 to 2000, on the lists of the Romanian Ecologist Movement, and of the Romanian Ecologist Federation.
 Between 1991 and 1992 he was the Minister of the Environment.

 He received several awards and decorations; in 2008 he was decorated with the Order "Steaua României" ("The Star of Romania") as Knight, which is the highest Romanian civil order.
-After he retired from public activity, he continues to write articles and books in several fields, including music (he was known as a sophisticated melomaniac) and ecology.
+After he retired from public activity, he continued to write articles and books in several fields, including music (he was known as a sophisticated melomaniac) and ecology.